kaimast/lsm-rs/README.md

 [![license-badge](https://img.shields.io/crates/l/lsm)](https://github.com/kaimast/lsm-rs/blob/main/LICENSE)
 [![crates-badge](https://img.shields.io/crates/v/lsm)](https://crates.io/crates/lsm)

-**Note: This is an experimental implementation and not intended for production environments.**
+**Note: While this implementation is used by us and has not caused major problems, we do not recommend it yet production environments.**
  Please use the [leveldb](https://github.com/skade/leveldb) or [rocksdb](https://github.com/rust-rocksdb/rust-rocksdb) crate for this purpose.

 This implementation does *not* aim to reimplement LevelDB.
 The major differences are:
-* *Separation of keys and values*: like [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), values are stored separately to increase compaction speed
+* *Separation of keys and values*: Values can be stored seperately to increase compaction speed as outlined in the [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) paper
 * *Concurrent compaction*: Multiple threads can compact at the same time for higher write throughput
-* *Async-support*: All API calls are exposed as async functions.
+* *Async-support*: All API calls are exposed as async functions
-* *io_uring-support*: For async file system access on Linux
+* *io_uring-support*: For async file system access on Linux.
+Optional and still considered experimental.
 * *Bloom filters* for faster lookups

 ## Latest Version